near/docs/docs/roles/developer/quickstart.md

 ### Using `AssemblyScript`

-- [AssemblyScript Smart Contracts](/docs/development/writing-smart-contracts): `near-runtime-ts` is a collection of helpers that make your SmartContracts look a lot like TypeScript while compiling to Wasm for execution.
+- [AssemblyScript Smart Contracts](/docs/development/writing-smart-contracts): `near-runtime-ts` is a collection of helpers that make your SmartContracts look a lot like TypeScript (although the are not!) while compiling to Wasm for execution.

 <blockquote class="warning">
 <strong>heads up</strong><br><br>